MCX-sg/IMARIS-SWC-XT/README.md

 - Create a folder under 'documents' named 'ImarisExports'
 - Basic handling of soma, dendrites, and axons (depending on how your filaments are annotated)
 - Simple error messages when no suitable filament objects are found
+- No use of external numpy and tkinker other than the embedded icepy in Imaris

 ---